Collaborator

 A: I see myself more as a calm temperament.
 I try to keep a clear mind, but sometimes it gets overwhelming.
 The only thing that really channels me is the outdoors.
 I spend hours outside with my dog.
 I start with a chaotic, loud mind and run until the noise finally stops.
 Sometimes it takes hours or even days, and sometimes just a few minutes.

-Q: Can you share a story where your work felt like a rollercoaster of emotions—highs and lows—and how you navigated through them?
+Q: Can you share a story where your work felt like a rollercoaster of emotions.
+Highs and lows and how you navigated through them?

-A: I guess working in the creative industry every day is an emotional rollercoaster—waiting for jobs, emails, payments, taxes, clients, and balancing private life.
+A: I guess working in the creative industry every day is an emotional rollercoaster.
+Waiting for jobs, emails, payments, taxes, clients, and balancing private life.
 It’s a constant mix of highs and lows.
 Not everyone is cut out for this unstable life.
 One year, you wish for more spare time; the next, you take every shitty job they offer you.

 Q: How do you approach collaboration in your work?
 Do you have a certain mindset (or temperament) you bring into a team dynamic?